 We very much enjoyed our recent visit to your school, and it was lovely to see how helpful you are and how nicely you play together.
-Thank you for making us welcome and for telling us your views, both in person and through your questionnaires.
+Thank you for making us welcome and telling us your views, both in person and through your questionnaires.

 - You go to a good school.
 You told us that your school keeps you safe.
-We saw how well you behave in lessons and around the school, and you told us this is how your school usually is, and that the pupils are kind to one another.
+We saw how well you behave in lessons and around the school.
+You told us that pupils are kind to one another, making new arrivals quickly feel part of the community.
 You are polite and welcoming to visitors.
-All these good ways of behaving reflect the impressive contribution all the adults make to your spiritual, moral, social and cultural development. - You make good progress and leave school with results in English and mathematics which are very much like those of pupils across the country. - Your teachers teach you well, asking you questions which really make you think.
+All these good ways of behaving reflect the impressive contribution all the adults make to your spiritual, moral, social and cultural development. - You make good progress and leave school with results in English and mathematics which are very much like those of pupils across the country as a whole. - Your teachers teach you well, asking you questions which really make you think.
 You told us how much you enjoy school and how the teachers help you and make learning fun.
 We saw how you learned really quickly and enthusiastically when you played an active part in your own learning.
-We have asked those in charge, when they visit your classes, to check even more carefully how well you are learning, and to make sure that all of you do as well as you can. - We have asked your teachers to give you as much practice as possible in writing at length in subjects such as history and science, so that your writing improves.
+We have asked those in charge, when they visit your classes, to check even more carefully how well you are learning, and to make sure that all of you do as well as you can. - We have asked your teachers to give you as much practice as possible in writing at length in subjects such as history and science so that your writing improves.

 You, too, have a part to play in improving your school.
-Work hard and always ask your teacher if there is anything you do not understand.
+Work hard and do your bit to keep up the school's improved attendance.